Fat-Frumos/Lab/Module#03/README.md

 The other topic is HATEOAS what stands for the phrase "Hypermedia As The Engine Of Application State".
 When you are viewing a web page, you see data on it and can perform some actions with this data.
 In REST when you request a resource you get the details of the resource in the response.
-Along with it you can send the operations that you can perform on the resource.
+Along with it, you can send the operations that you can perform on the resource.
 And this is what HATEOAS does.

 The system should be extended to expose the following REST APIs:
 1. Change single field of gift certificate (e.g. implement the possibility to change only duration of a certificate or only price).